 Broersma, Prof. Marcel

 Marcel Broersma (1973) is Professor of Journalistic Culture and Media.
 He studied History and Journalism in Groningen and then worked as a freelance journalist and editor for the Leeuwarder Courant.
 Since 1997 he has been a lecturer on the Journalism degree programme of the University of Groningen.
 He was awarded his PhD cum laude in 2002 for a historiography of the Leeuwarder Courant.
-His publications include books on regional journalism, the development of journalistic forms and styles in Europe, and the sculptor Pier Pander.
+His publications include books on regional journalism and the development of journalistic forms and styles in Europe.

 Previously in the news